-458. In the said communications, the State reiterated a list of the different courses, workshops, and diploma programs previously mentioned, that have been designed and given with the aim of expanding and reinforcing the legal and operational knowledge of the armed forces, within which specific issues are highlighted such as sexual violence, human rights, international humanitarian law, operations law, medical mission, training instructors, and the use of force to maintain order.
+- 550. With respect to the second recommendation, the IACHR has noted and appreciates the efforts of the State to comply with the first recommendation while, at the same time, has urged the State to continue to move forward effectively with the investigation and prosecution of the crimes. - The State has provided information about the different courses, workshops, and diploma programs previously mentioned, that have been designed and given with the aim of expanding and reinforcing the legal and operational knowledge of the armed forces, within which specific issues are highlighted such as sexual violence, human rights, international humanitarian law, operations law, medical mission, training instructors, and the use of force to maintain order.
 The progress mentioned by the State included the creation in 2004 of the position of Operational Legal Advisor within the Air Force, which was cemented by Permanent Directive No. 208; the design of the career plan for lawyers by the armed forces; the regulatory progress made based on Directives nos.
-208 and 40 of 2009, and No. 20 of 2011; adjustment of the contents and processes for imparting and assimilating knowledge at each level of responsibility in the command structure; creation of the Army School of Human rights and International Humanitarian Law as a useful and specialized mechanism for providing education and training in those subjects in the armed forces and National Police; extracurricular training workshops for incorporating human rights (HR) and international humanitarian law (IHR) organized by military units; creation of Special Operational Groups for Criminal Investigations to support the fight against crime; the design of procedures for activating and implementing the Immediate Inspection Commission (CII) under the Office of the Procurator General of the General Command; and the review of the rules of engagement as part of the updating of the Operational Law Handbook.

-It also reported that several strategies were set in motion.
-They included the position of 459.
-Operational Legal Advisers as a strategy within the Comprehensive Human Rights and IHR Policy; Delegated Inspectors whose principal function is to ensure observance of HR and IHR standards; the Complaints Reporting System for alleged HR and IHR violations by military personnel.
+208 and 40 of 2009, and No. 20 of 2011; adjustment of the contents and processes for imparting and assimilating knowledge at each level of responsibility in the command structure; creation of the Army School of Human rights and International Humanitarian Law as a useful and specialized mechanism for providing education and training in those subjects in the armed forces and National Police; extracurricular training workshops for incorporating human rights (HR) and international humanitarian law (IHR) organized by military units; creation of Special Operational Groups for Criminal Investigations to support the fight against crime; the design of procedures for activating and implementing the Immediate Inspection Commission (CII) under the Office of the Procurator General of the General Command; and the review of the rules of engagement as part of the updating of the Operational Law Handbook. - It also reported that several strategies were set in motion.
+They included the position of Operational Legal Advisers as a strategy within the Comprehensive Human Rights and IHR Policy; Delegated Inspectors whose principal function is to ensure observance of HR and IHR standards; the Complaints Reporting System for alleged HR and IHR violations by military personnel.
 As regards the instruction review, the State added that a Strategic Plan for the Education System (PESE for the Spanish) was devised, through which the activities planned for implementing the system were being carried out.
 Furthermore, based on a review of the PESE conducted in 2010, which revealed a need to strengthen mainstreaming of IHR and the law of armed conflict (LOAC) in the armed forces education system, activities were planned as far ahead as 2019, including training for educators, instructors, and replicators.
-Other aspects included, a consolidated teacher-training model (MUP) in effect since 2003; a regional scenario training group (GEPER) in effect since 2009; the "Joint, Coordinated, Combined and By-Branch Lessons Learned System" for the state security forces in effect since 2010, the aim of which is to share methodology for implementing practical exercises in the observance of IHR, with an emphasis on standards applicable to non international armed conflict; the implementation of short-term training workshops through short-term, supplementary, extracurricular training activities under the MUP at all command levels; the adoption of a judicial police liaison system for whenever certain outcomes arise in the course of military operations, in order to advance judicial proceedings at the scene of events; and, lastly, the establishment and implementation of an Immediate Inspection Commission, whose purpose is to present an opinion on the possible occurrence of alleged violations of human rights and international humanitarian law attributed to members of the armed forces.
+Other aspects included, a consolidated teacher-training model (MUP) in effect since 2003; a regional scenario training group (GEPER) in efect since 2009; the "Joint, Coordinated, Combined and By-Branch Lessons Learned System" for the state security forces in effect since 2010, the aim of which is to share methodology for implementing practical exercises in the observance of IHR, with an emphasis on standards applicable to non international armed conflict; the implementation of short-term training workshops through short-term, supplementary, extracurricular training activities under the MUP at all command levels; the adoption of a judicial police liaison system for whenever certain outcomes arise in the course of military operations, in order to advance judicial proceedings at the scene of events; and, lastly, the establishment and implementation of an Immediate

+Inspection Commission, whose purpose is to present an opinion on the possible occurrence of alleged violations of human rights and international humanitarian law attributed to members of the armed forces.